Click consonant

 Anatomically, clicks are obstruents articulated with two closures (points of contact) in the mouth, one forward and one at the back.
 The enclosed pocket of air is rarefied by a sucking action of the tongue (in technical terminology, clicks have a lingual ingressive airstream mechanism).
 The forward closure is then released, producing what may be the loudest consonants in the language, although in some languages such as Hadza and Sandawe, clicks can be more subtle and may even be mistaken for ejectives.

-IPA notation and what clicks sound like
+Phonetics and IPA notation

 Click consonants occur at six principal places of articulation.
 The International Phonetic Alphabet (IPA) provides five letters for these places (there is as yet no dedicated symbol for the sixth).